gsalaman/jumbotron_launcher/README.md

 * If joystick disconnects when selecting app, go back to splash screen

 ## High Level Design Overview
+We'll use a simple state machine in main().
+Main will keep track of "current state", and will call the appropriate function based on which state we're in.
+That function will return when a state change is necessaray, returning "next state".
+Main can then call that next state.

 The rgbmatrix library will provide our interface with the jumbotron.
 We'll use the Python Imagaing Library (PIL) for helper functions.
+In our first cut, the matrix object will be a global, able to be accessed from any state.

 The launcher will reuse gamepad_wrapper.py (from mqtt_gamepad) in order to interface with the broker and register gamepads.
+This will also be a global, able to be accessed from any state.

 ### States:
 #### Init